omeka/classic-enduser/docs/Admin/Adding_and_Managing_Plugins.md

 Upgrading Plugins
 -----------------
-In order to upgrade a plugin, you will need to deactivate (but not uninstall) the plugin from the Admin Dashboard, and then use your FTP client to replace the old plugin folder with the new one.
+In order to upgrade a plugin, you will need to use your FTP client to replace the old plugin folder with the new one.

 The following are detailed instructions for upgrading a plugin.

-1. Navigate to the Plugins tab on the top navigation
-1. Scroll down to find the plugin you want to update.
-1. Click the “Deactivate” button. *Do not click the uninstall button - you will lose all your data and settings*
 1. Download the new version of the plugin, and unzip it on you computer.
 1. Open your FTP client.
 1. Use your FTP login info to access your site.